Toby

 Who are the men in the walls? – Watching

-Why? – So you don’t steal my stuff xD
+Why? – So you do not steal my stuff. xD

-This went on for a while.
+This continued on no matter what I typed.
 Great, I thought, I broke the damned thing.
-I must’ve asked more than a dozen questions, and all I got for an answer was the same Do not want to be here.
-Finally, though I got a different reply:
+I must’ve asked more than a dozen questions, but all I got as a reply was the same: Do not want to be here.
+Finally, though, I got a different reply again.

-Why are you there? – The men in the walls made me here
+Why are you there? – The man in the walls made me here.

 This was getting creepy and seriously interesting.